sfgeekgit/ktfh/src/data/story.md

 Close the Gates

-**This is big**

-*This is italic*
+<h2>Beta version, under development</h2>

+<h2>NOT PUBLIC please do not share (yet)</h2>

 todo, intro the game, the point of the game, your goal as a player, how the essay is relevant

-You play the role of an AI startup founder.
+You control an AI startup.

-You have choices to make, they can change much more than just your startup.
+You have choices to make.

-Your choices will affect the growth and sucesss of your company.
+Choices that affect the growth and sucesss of your company.

-Your choices will affect the growth and success of humanity itself.
+Choices that affect the growth and success of humanity itself.

+*Italic text*

 ## Page Intro2
+**title:** Don't Die
+**pageType:** intro

+You can win the game by unlocking 5 "Wonders"

+Create 5 Boons for humaity.

+You can loose by unleashing uncontroled AI

+**button_text:** OK...

+## Page Intro3
 **title:** Make Choices
 **pageType:** intro
 Choose the future of humanity